wckr/wocker/README.md

-# VCDW
+# Wocker

-## Vagrant, CoreOS, Docker, and WordPress
+## A rapid development environment of WordPress

-This repo provides a template Vagrantfile to create a development environment of WordPress using CoreOS and Docker.
+This repo provides a template Vagrantfile to create a WordPress development environment using CoreOS and Docker.

 __1. Install Vagrant__
 http://www.vagrantup.com/